 The photocard driving licence explained

-All driving licences issued by Driver & Vehicle Agency are now issued in a new format (from 19 January 2013).
-Old format licences will still be valid and will be updated gradually as they are renewed and replaced.
+All driving licences issued by Driver & Vehicle Agency (DVA) are now issued in a new format - a plastic photocard and a paper counterpart.
+Old format style licences are still valid and will be updated gradually as they are renewed and replaced.

-- allows member state licence holders freedom to move around many European countries
+- allowing member state licence holders freedom to move around many European countries

 - a more secure format which reduces the opportunity for misrepresentation

-- ensuring that the person obtaining a provisional licence, taking the test and obtaining a full driving licence is one and the same
+- making sure that the person getting a provisional licence, taking the test and getting a full driving licence is one and the same

-- a reduction in impersonation at driving tests
+- a cut in impersonation at driving tests

-- ensuring that the person obtaining the licence is old enough to do so
+- making sure that the person getting the licence is old enough to do so

-- to minimise the chances of a person holding more than one licence, either by accident or design
+- minimising the chances of a person holding more than one licence, either by accident or design

 Your personal details (1, 2 and 3)